This is the featured image of the Multiband Compression to Process Your Kick Drum blog article.

 ~Kick Drum - Processed With FabFilter Pro - MB

-Lastly, let’s hear the difference between the unprocessed and processed kick drums in the context of the full mix.
+You can hear how we tamed the harsh-sounding frequencies of our kick drum.
+Lastly, let's hear the difference between the unprocessed and processed kick drums in the context of the whole mix.

 ~Full Mix - Unprocessed Kick Drum